BaiyangZhang/BaiyangZhang.github.io/_posts/2024-01-17-Note-on-Kink-Mass-Correction-in-3D.md

 layout: post
 title: Note on the kink mass correction in 3D
 subtitle:
-date: 2024-01-13
+date: 2024-01-17
 author: Baiyang Zhang
 header-img: img/background1.jpg
 catalog: true
 tags:
 ---

-# 1. The model
+# 1 Introduction

-## 1.1.
-Background
+## 1.1 Background

-We will establish the model and notations in this section.
+We will establish the model and notation in this section.
 First, some nomenclatures.

 `Shape modes`: In theories with a kink solution, the equation of motion in the background of the kink typically has discrete, bounded solutions.
 They are called `shape modes`.
 They are localized around the kink.
 Shape modes represent small fluctuations or deformations of the kink's shape.
 Unlike the continuum of delocalized modes that represent free particle states, the shape modes are confined to the vicinity of the kink, with discrete energy levels.